Are you looking for a way to add to your home office decor? Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.

 - Light Blue Geometric Paper

-- Paisley Designs (Also, come in 20 other patterns)
+- Paisley Designs (also available in 20 other patterns)

 The “Before” File Cabinet

-The biggest challenge with these particular drawers is the dip for where your hand can open the drawers.
+The biggest challenge with these particular drawer fronts is an indentation for where your hand can open the drawers.
 To make this file cabinet look more professional than just using cheap contact paper, you have to neatly cover the edges.

-Since the top edge is curved, I knew this would be a little challenging.
-However, it really wasn’t bad.
+Since the top edge is curved, it made the DIY file cabinet makeover a little challenging.
+However, it really is an easy DIY project overall.

 Step 1: Cut Small Piece For Drawer Edges

 Cut a strip that is 2 blocks wide.
 The blocks were on the back of our contact paper as a guide to help cut straight lines.
-I lined that up on the edge with a little hanging over the back.
+Align it with the edge, with a little hanging over the back.

 Step 2: Carefully Cover The Drawer Edge

 Carefully stick one part on the drawer edge.
-As you pull the backing off you need to make sure you are using your fingers to push out any air bubbles.
+As you pull the backing off use your fingers to push out any air bubbles.

 Wrap the extra along the back.
 Cut a small slit in the back near the curve so that the contact paper would lay nicely in the parts that we could see.